wilbaker/VFSForGit/CONTRIBUTING.md

 - *Include verbs in method names (e.g. "GetProjectedFolderEntryData" rather than "ProjectedFolderEntryData")*

-  Including a verb in the name improves readability, and helps ensure consistency with the rest of the VFS4G codebase.
+  Including a verb in the name improves readability and helps ensure consistency with the rest of the VFS4G codebase.

 - *Code should be self commenting.
-Only add comments when they provide additional details and/or context*
+Only add comments when they provide additional details and/or context.*

-  Example (helpful comment):
+  Example helpful comment:

   ```
   // Order the folders in descending order so that we walk the tree from bottom up.